Perfectly Awful & Awfully Perfect May 31, 2011Posted by nrhatch in Exercise & Fitness, Food & Drink, Humor.

-Overall, a pleasant evening, with a terrific turn-out and yummy food (even for vegetarians) but I noticed something alarming:
+Overall, a pleasant evening with a good turn-out and yummy food (even for vegetarians) but I noticed something alarming:

 All night long, people in their 60′s and up, who’ve had a lifetime to perfect the art of conversing over cocktails, would wander over, smile, and attempt to shift the burden for the conversation to me: